Curriculum - St Mary's and St John's CE School

 INFLUENTIAL EDUCATION

-SPIRITUAL, MORAL, CULTURAL AND SOCIAL EDUCATION
+SPIRITUAL, MORAL, SOCIAL AND CULTURAL EDUCATION

 SUPER - CURRICULAR OFFER